How to Optimize Your Images for the Web

 What can cause such large images are the image dimensions and/or the image resolution.
 Usually, when you download images from places like iStock or Pexels, the resolution tends to be higher than the standard web resolution of 72 PPI (pixels per inch).
 If you see that is higher than 72 PPI like 200 PPI or 300 PPI, this typically causes really large file sizes.

-You can use the following free photo editing tools to adjust resolutions and dimensions of images:
+You can use the following free photo editing tools to adjust the resolutions and dimensions of images:

 - Pixlr image editor works online in the browser.
-Make sure you have the latest Adobe Flash up to date in order edit your images.
+Make sure you have the latest Adobe Flash up to date to edit your images.

 - GIMP has been around for many years.
 This free and open-source image editor looks and works like Adobe Photoshop.
 It can be downloaded for Mac, Linux, or Windows.

 - Paint.NET if you've ever had Windows it already loads with a basic Paint image editor.
 Paint.NET has more advanced features to edit images.

 2. Free online optimizing image tools available for compression